welives/notebook/docs/vue/$set和$delete.md

     __DEV__ &&
       warn(
-        'Avoid adding reactive properties to a Vue instance or its root $data ' + 'at runtime - declare it upfront in the data option.'
+        'Avoid adding reactive properties to a Vue instance or its root $data ' + 'at runtime - declare it upfront in the data option.', )
-      )
     return val
   }